Image Score: Learning and Evaluating Human Preferences for Mercari Search: Image Score: Learning and Evaluating Human Preferences for Mercari Search

 \subsubsection{Dataset Analysis}

-To assess the correlation between LLM-produced image scores and user clicks, we compare the image scores for clicked and not clicked items annotated by the LLM.
+To assess the correlation between LLM-produced image scores and user clicks, we compare the image scores for clicked and non-clicked items annotated by the LLM.
 The score distribution, where scores are normalized between 0 and 1 for each SERP, is shown in Fig.~\ref{fig:score-distribution}.
-As observed, clicked items generally receive higher image scores by LLM as both the median and average values are greater by a decent margin, with the former being 0.6 compared to 0.5 and the latter being 0.5428 versus 0.4751.
-Likewise, the Kolmogorov-Smirnov (K-S) test reveals that the differences in the distributions of LLM-produced annotations between clicked and not clicked items are statistically significant (p-value: 8.367e-09).
+As observed, clicked items generally receive higher image scores from the LLM, as both the median and average values are higher by a noticeable margin: 0.6 versus 0.5 for the median, and 0.5428 versus 0.4751 for the mean.
+Likewise, the Kolmogorov–Smirnov (K–S) test reveals that the differences in the distributions of LLM-produced annotations between clicked and non-clicked items are statistically significant (p-value: 8.367e-09).

-\textbf{Discussion.} Additionally, we made a deep dive and performed a similar analysis with liked and purchased items in our data.
-We found that the differences in distributions between liked items and items not clicked, as well as between purchased items and items not clicked, are statistically significant.
-However, this is not the case when comparing with clicked items.
-This might indicate that image quality may not be a significant factor driving higher levels of engagement on Mercari (comments, likes and purchases).
+\textbf{Discussion.} Additionally, we performed a deeper analysis comparing liked and purchased items.
+We found that the differences in distributions between liked items and non-clicked items, as well as between purchased items and non-clicked items, are statistically significant.
+However, this is not the case when comparing them with clicked items.
+This may indicate that image quality is not a dominant factor driving higher levels of engagement on Mercari (e.g., comments, likes, and purchases).

-We compared the unique most common adjectives from the LLM analysis responses for clicked and not clicked items, as shown in Fig.~\ref{fig:llm-reasoning}.
-The unclicked items received more negative evaluations from the LLM, which can explain the lower scores for unclicked items.
-We provide an overall high-level overview in Appendix \ref{appendix:B}, demonstrating that despite the general predominance of positive adjectives, items not clicked tend to be associated with negative or neutral adjectives more frequently.
+We compared the most common adjectives from LLM analysis responses for clicked and non-clicked items, as shown in Fig.~\ref{fig:llm-reasoning}.
+Non-clicked items received more negative evaluations from the LLM, which helps explain their lower scores.
+We provide a high-level overview in Appendix~\ref{appendix:B}, showing that despite the general predominance of positive adjectives, non-clicked items are more frequently associated with negative or neutral descriptors.